Don’t Let Fear And Worry Control Your Life

 How many adventures have you passed up because worry convinced you it wasn’t safe?
 Fear and anxiety don’t just affect your mood; they impact every aspect of your life – your relationships, your career, your health, and your overall happiness.

-The Physical and Mental Toll of Chronic Stress
+The Physical and Mental Toll of Chronic Fear

 But it’s not just your mind that takes a beating.
 Your body bears the brunt of chronic stress, too.
 That constant state of fight-or-flight?
 It’s like running a marathon every day, except you’re just running in circles instead of a finish line.

-Your body pumps out stress hormones like cortisol, which raises your heart rate, tense your muscles, and cause your digestion to go haywire.
+Your body pumps out stress hormones like cortisol, which raises your heart rate, tenses your muscles, and causes your digestion to go haywire.

 Over time, this can lead to a whole host of health issues – from headaches and insomnia to more serious conditions like heart disease and depression.